-The Jobs Conference gave birth to New Memphis Institute’s predecessor Goals for Memphis (GFM).
-The emphasis on leadership and community action are still hallmarks of New Memphis Institute today.
+The Jobs Conference gave birth to New Memphis' predecessor Goals for Memphis (GFM).
+The emphasis on leadership and community action are still hallmarks of New Memphis today.

 Literacy Foundation launched by GFM.

-Mid-South Minority Purchasing Council (now known as the Mid-South Minority Business Council) formed by GFM.
+Mid-South Minority Purchasing Council (later known as the Mid-South Minority Business Council and now known as the MMBC Continuum) formed by GFM.

 Partners In Public Education launched by GFM as part of Memphis 2000, a community-wide educational effort.
 GFM raises $1 million and launches the Memphis Diversity Institute to enhance race relations in the business community through training and education.

-Plan for Downtown Development designed by GFM results in the revitalization of the Center City Commission and a Downtown Leadership Council.
+Plan for Downtown Development designed by GFM results in the revitalization of the Center City Commission and a Downtown Leadership Council (now known as the Downtown Memphis Commission).

 Leadership Summit convened by GFM.
 Participants include Governor Don Sundquist, Mayors Willie Herenton and Jim Rout, Jack Belz, Greg Duckett, Bill Dunavant, Barbara and Pitt Hyde, Mike Rose and Fred Smith.
 GFM launches the Leadership Development Intensive, a new executive leadership training program in partnership with the internationally known Center for Creative Leadership, marking the beginning of GFM’s focus on leadership.